 Step 6 – Search Engine Optimization

 In addition to any search engine optimization activities you may already be undertaking, it’s critical to develop keyword-rich page titles, meta descriptions and meta keywords.
 If you haven’t undertaken any SEO activities, begin by conducting keyword research to ensure you have identified the best target keywords.
 These keywords should be infused in your website copy and strategically placed in page titles, meta descriptions and meta keywords throughout the site.
-For more information on SEO, view our previous blogs on the subject.

 Step 7 – Redirects